 In order to provide some nice variety, boil some zucchini or peas for them as a treat.
 Because of their tendency to graze on vegetation, rosy barbs eat away at hair algae that grow in aquariums.
 Rosy barbs are happy eaters, so be careful to not overfeed.

 These fish are difficult to sex when they are young.
 As they get older, the male becomes redder and more slender.
 The female remains smaller but plumper.
 Females lack the brighter red coloration of the males and are more yellow, olive, or gold.

 Breeding the Rosy Barb

 Rosy barbs are moderately easy to breed and become sexually mature when they have attained a size of 2.5 inches.
 When selecting a tank for breeding rosy barbs, a 20- or 30-gallon is optimal.
-Rosy barbs will only breed in water that is a few inches deep, but make sure to raise fry in a bigger tank or their growth may become stunted.
+Rosy barbs will only breed in water that is a few inches deep, but make sure to raise fry in the larger tank or their growth may become stunted.
 Allow for plenty of plants in the tank as they offer seclusion as well as a place to lay eggs.

 When a male and female initiate breeding, they display behaviors of play and mock mating.
 Once the female's eggs are fertilized, she will scatter several hundred eggs onto the substrate, onto a plant or decoration, or simply expel them into the open water.
 The eggs are adhesive.
 Neither parent cares for the eggs after spawning and will eat them if not separated from the tank immediately.

 The eggs will hatch in about 30 hours.
 Free-swimming fry should be fed infusoria, a liquid fry food, or newly hatched baby brine at least three times a day.
-Pay close attention when feeding; uneaten foods can quickly foul the water, and the fry requires clean water to survive.
+Pay close attention when feeding; uneaten foods can quickly foul the water, and these fry require clean water to survive.

 More Pet Fish Species and Further Research

-If rosy barbs appeal to you, and you are interested in similar fish for your aquarium, read up on:
+If you are interested in similar fish for your aquarium, check out: